silexlabs/Cocktail/readme.txt

 Native
 Cocktail do not require any virtual machine, it is not interpreted.
-This has a positive impact on the performances and allows access to native functionnalities and libraries in native language such as objective C, C++, php, ActionScript…
+This has a positive impact on the performances and allows access to native functionnalities and libraries in native language such as objective C, C++, ActionScript…

 Silex Labs Cocktail library is released under MIT.